 Winter Opening Nov 2019 until April 2020 1st Sunday of each Month (except January).
 Sunday opening times as above.

 Adults £4.00 Children £1.00

-Disabled £2.00 (Ground floor only; the only access to the upper floors is via the staircase)
+Please note -Disabled access is limited to the ground floor only; the only access to the upper floors is via a narrow period staircase.

 Message from the Tudor House Volunteer Team

 The house was closed for the Winter months 2018-19 whilst building work was carried out to strengthen the structure.
 This is now complete, and does not affect the appearance or ambience which visitors have always enjoyed.